Tag Archives: HBS

 Harvard Business School is interested in knowing how you work as a person, how you think, and what kind of leader you are.
-Community involvement and a broad international perspective are certainly valued, as you can see by the topics.
+Community involvement and a broad international perspective are certainly valued.
 Most importantly, specific and concise examples are the best way to demonstrate who you are.
 Without specifics, a claim to be a leader is empty.

-This HBS classic remains largely unchanged from prior years.
-This is your opportunity to highlight your most impressive accomplishments, especially those that are very unique to your experience.
-When you think about topics for this question make sure you are pulling from all aspects of your life, not just work.
-If you have an impressive accomplishment in a volunteer or extracurricular activity, this is the ideal place to showcase both the accomplishment and your commitment to the activity.
+Similar to the “three accomplishments” essay prompt of prior years, this is your opportunity to highlight one of your most impressive accomplishments.
+When you think about the ideal topic for this question make sure you are pulling from all aspects of your life, not just work.
+If you have an impressive accomplishment in a volunteer or extracurricular activity, this could be an opportunity to showcase both the accomplishment and your commitment to the activity.

 While an incredibly impressive accomplishment may seem important to this question, it’s actually better to show the moments where you grew, changed or realized something crucial about yourself.
 If you were an Olympic gold medalist yet this objectively impressive accomplishment wasn’t meaningful in your life, it has far less impact in an MBA application.
 Even a seemingly humble accomplishment can be illuminated with your own reflection.

-That being said, this is also an opportunity to “brag” about your own key achievements.
+That being said, this is also an opportunity to “brag” about a key achievement, and it should be something that you are proud of not only because of the result but also the process.
 Make sure you provide detailed information about your own individual contribution to the achievement to highlight your ability to lead and achieve through your direct efforts.

-As you think about the triumphs in your life in essay 1, essay 2 leads you to consider the difficulties.
-Setbacks can be either a result of your own actions or of circumstantial, however the most important aspect of a setback is how you were able to move past and overcome the situation.
+As you think about a triumph in your life in essay 1, essay 2 leads you to consider a challenge.
+As you consider how to approach this question, make sure you evaluate how you were able to move past and overcome the situation.
 Leadership can be effectively formed through difficulty (often referred to as “crucibles”) and HBS is interested in your own personal reaction to setbacks.
 Are you someone who can effectively navigate disappointment?
 How do you react when challenged?
 Are you able to learn from experience?

-Use most of the allotted space to describe your reaction to the setback rather than the background story.
-As you recount your setbacks it will be crucial to demonstrate what you have learned.
-Think about why you selected each experience and what change and growth resulted from the situation.
+As you recount the situation that you wish had gone better, it will be crucial to demonstrate what you have learned.
+Think about why you selected this specific experience and what change and growth resulted from the situation.
 This essay is your opportunity to demonstrate your maturity, flexibility and leadership qualities.